 HOW TO OPTIMISE IMAGES, VIDEOS AND PDF FILES FOR YOUR WEBSITE

 If you clicked on this article, chances are that you are using images, videos and files on your website already.
-That’s absolutely great: visual content is the fastest way to generate emotions (human’s driving force!) and leave a lasting impression on your website visitors.
+That’s absolutely great: visual content is the fastest way to generate emotions, (human’s driving force!) connect with your readers, and leave a lasting impression on your website visitors.

-In order for it to work in every aspect, it is important that you optimise your images, videos and PDF files so it doesn’t reduce website speed and negatively impact the user experience and your search engine ranking.
+For best practice, it is important that you optimise your images, videos and PDF files so they don’t reduce your website speed, negatively impact the user experience and your search engine ranking.
 (Increasing your website loading speed can prevent a loss of 7% in possible conversions!)

 HOW TO QUICKLY OPTIMISE IMAGES, VIDEOS AND PDF FILES

-Let us be your guide and take you through the three easy steps to optimise your images, video’s and pdf files in this article.
-(Once you know, you know! ?)
+In the following guide, we’ll take you through the three easy steps to optimising your images, video’s and pdf files.
+(Once you know, you know!)

-Stats speak for themselves: 39% of people will stop engaging with a website if images won’t load or take too long to load.
-In order to avoid just that, let’s have a look at how you can optimise your images for your website in three easy steps.
+The statistics speak for themselves: 39% of people will stop engaging with a website if the images won’t load or take too long to load.
+In order to avoid that, let’s have a look at how you can optimise your images for your website in three easy steps.

 1. Choose the right image format